 - Unsure about the future direction of health and safety in Brexit Britain?
 Professor Paul Almond, Research Division Leader, Law, will discuss the Brexit process from a legal and institutional point of view, highlighting the key features and processes that will be relevant to health and safety policy.

 - Is your team or organisation the best it can be?
 Find out how you can enhance the performance of your team or organisation with practical advice from Calvin Morriss, Senior High Performance Consultant, World Rugby.
 The session will highlight examples from sport that apply readily to the workplace in order to inform team development.

 - Early access to industry insights, benchmarks, emerging trends, innovations, case studies and more.

-- Discovering what’s on the horizon, not only will we put it into context but we’ll also consider what can be done about it
+- Discover what’s on the horizon, not only will we put it into context but we’ll also consider what can be done about it.

 What participants of our 2016 annual conference have to say

 "Provided insightful inspired dialogue and an exchange of views through like-minded people."